tytydraco/yessleep/out/When_I_was_a_child_I_went_missing_in_the_forest_for_over_a_month.md

 I nodded and followed the policemen out of the forest, the feeling of being watched didn't disappear until we were out.

 I hugged my grandmother goodbye and went home that day.
 I told my wife everything that happened and what we found.
+She was mortified.

 I had another dream last night.
 It was completely different from the rest.
 I was no longer walking in the forest.
 I was in the basement of that cabin.
 I could hear footsteps above and for some reason, those footsteps scared me a lot.
 I was trembling in fear.
 Eventually, I heard them leave the cabin and relaxed.
 Then I heard a new pair of footsteps enter, they were lighter, smaller.
 The secret door to the basement suddenly opened and I saw a disheveled boy with messy brown hair and torn clothes smile at me.
 "Let's go."